gcfrench/code_club/tidytuesday/2019-41 powerlifting/powerlifting.md

 To change this graph to an animated graph elements that are displayed across years are added to the graph.
 These can then be revealed by year so that the elements appear to move over time.

-So I added points to each lift for each year, a dashed arrow added pointing to each of these points and a label describing the lift type added at the end of the arrow.
-The legend is removed as it is no longer required and the x axis is also extended to accomodate the labels on the right
+Add points to each lift for each year, a dashed arrow added pointing to each of these points and a label describing the lift type added at the end of the arrow.
+Remove the legend as it is no longer required and the x axis is also extended to accomodate the labels on the right.

 ``` r
 graph_lift_diff_yearly <- graph_lift_diff +